 |Full License||18 years||No violations during probationary period||None|

-One more thing to know: at no time can any driver in the probationary license period use a cell phone in any form while driving.
+No driver in the probationary license period can use a cell phone while driving.

 All drivers in Ohio follow the same renewal procedures regardless of age.